Skardyy/ttyimg/README.md

     *  fallbacks into go term query (never really fails)
     *  but still have fallback just in case, also can be forced for emulated terminals

-Those options e.g (spx, cpx) aren't really important for normal users.
+Those options e.g (spx, sc) aren't really important for normal users.
 but can be very powerfull for power users trying to call the program in emulated environments, like neovim \ tmux.

 > using those values we can use sizes